Can I let you in on a secret?

 On my way to becoming a Lead Histotechnologist at UPMC Presbyterian, I’ve learned that the significance of lab work extends far beyond the daily pathology, policy adherence, and procedures.
 Simply put, every biopsy and surgical specimen that my team processes belongs to someone’s loved one.
 Keeping this in mind drives us to always give our best effort and push through the challenges that come our way in this field.
 Honestly, there’s nothing more motivating to me than the patients behind our work!

-Throughout my 5 ½ years of service at UPMC, I’ve learned how important Quality & Safety is in my work for the sake of our patients and my department!
+Throughout my five and a half years of service at UPMC, I’ve learned how important Quality & Safety is in my work for the sake of our patients and my department!
 My training has been exceptional, and I have always been encouraged to continue my education, as well as take on additional responsibilities.
 Our team also values Excellence and Innovation in everything we do.
 Whether it be new technology, webinars, or conferences, there are always opportunities for me to learn new things, and share my knowledge in return.
-Throughout my career, I’ve come to realize that my team is just as eager to help me grow, as I am to gain solid management experience!
+Throughout my career, I’ve come to realize that my team is just as eager to help me grow, as I am to gain solid management experience.
 This strong, collaborative support network has been a constant source of encouragement in my work.

 I am very proud to provide Life Changing Medicine as a Lead Histotechnologist with the UPMC team.

 Crystal Lawless, Lead Histotechnologist: UPMC Presbyterian